-This article provides six pointers to help you get prepared for your next special occasion to ensure you not only look good on the outside, but you feel good on the inside too, as whilst external appearance counts for a lot – how you feel on the inside is what really counts.
+This article provides six pointers to help you get prepared for your next special occasion to ensure you not only look good on the outside, but you feel good on the inside too.
+Whilst external appearance counts for a lot – how you feel on the inside is what really counts.

 PREPARE THE OUTFIT